PIGGING PRODUCTS & SERVICES ASSOCIATION

-This year PPSA are running 2 tutorials on the day before the main seminar; one in the morning and one in the afternoon.
-The price of the tutorials is in addition to the seminar price.
-The delegate rate for one tutorial is £ 150 (+ VAT) and two tutorials is £ 250 (+ VAT).
+This year PPSA members are running 2 tutorials on the day before the main seminar; one in the morning and one in the afternoon.
+The price of the tutorials is in addition to the seminar price and can be booked separately.
+The delegate rate for one tutorial is £ 100 (+ VAT) and two tutorials is £ 175 (+ VAT).
 Places are limited to 30 delegates per tutorial, available on a first-come, first-served basis.

 It is not necessary to attend the main seminar in order to attend the tutorials.